As humans, we usually take for granted the idea that we can eat just about anything, and therefore we are omnivores.

 In his book, Popick also notes that in the 10 Commandments as conveyed to Moses, God said, “Thou shalt not kill.”
 Not “thou shalt not kill humans” or “thou shalt not kill, except for animals,” but “thou shalt not kill, [period].”

-As an aside, I do not consider myself to be a religious person but I do think that the bible is infused with truths drawn from the collective unconscious – whether intentionally or unintentionally.
+I do not consider myself to be a religious person but I do think that the bible is infused with truths drawn from the collective unconscious – whether intentionally or unintentionally.

 All you have to do to look at consuming animal flesh and their secretions as the driving cause behind all of the world’s problems is to look at the devastation it causes to animals (obviously), but also to our physical health, as well as our mental and spiritual well-being, and to the environment.